MikeMaximus/gbm/GBM/readme.txt

 - Session time (and total time played) will now update(once per minute) on the main window, instead of only being displayed after the game ends.
 - Session time will now be displayed and update(once per minute) on the GBM tray icon tooltip.
 - Disabled features will now have their options removed from all menus.
 This currently only applies to session tracking and game launching.
+- Fixed issues that prevented configuration save paths from being updated correctly when a custom variable is modified or deleted.
 - Deleting a custom variable will now properly remove the environment variable in the current session and update any affected game configurations.
 - Editing a configuration while using a Custom filter on the Game Manager will no longer lose the changes if any tags are modified before saving.
 - Modifying tags on a single configuration while using a Custom filter on the Game Maanger will no longer unselect the current configuration.